sense360store/WebFlash/README.md

 The WebFlash site rebuilds and deploys itself whenever fresh firmware is introduced.
 Two entry points feed the pipeline:

 1. **GitHub Releases** – Publish a release and attach `.bin` files.
-Pre-releases map to the **beta** channel, while the latest non-pre-release release becomes **stable**.
+Pre-releases map to the **preview** channel, while the latest non-pre-release release becomes **general**.
 The workflow downloads the assets with `scripts/sync-from-releases.py` and normalises their filenames.
 2. **Direct commits** – Push `.bin` files anywhere under `firmware/`. `scripts/gen-manifests.py` enforces the naming convention, regenerates `manifest.json`, and writes the `firmware-N.json` files that ESP Web Tools consumes.
 3. **Deployment** – After manifests are rebuilt, the workflow uploads the repository to GitHub Pages with the correct CORS headers.